 Platforms: Windows, Linux, Mac

-We’ve covered a lot of games that revolve around building and managing theme parks, but what about one that focuses on just relishing the attractions?
+We’ve covered a lot of games that revolve around building and managing theme parks, but what about one that focuses on just savoring the attractions?

-Tower Unite is best described as a communal hub where players can come together and play various mini-games and interactive booths.
+Tower Unite is best described as a collective hub where players can come together and play various mini-games and interactive booths.

 From arcade classics like skeeball and laser tag to mini-golf and kart racing, you’ll find no shortage of thrilling activities to explore while also making companions.